-You can read the Acas guide to handling collective redundancies.
+See the Acas guide to handling large-scale redundancies.

 An employment tribunal could accept a claim for unfair dismissal if you cannot show you’ve consulted an employee or employee representatives.

-You must consult staff who are on maternity leave.
+You must consult any employees who are on maternity leave.

 Prepare for the consultation